michael-sumner/go-make-things/content/guides/dom-injection-and-traversal.md

 Learn how to generate dynamic content, climb up and down the DOM, and more.
 Together, we'll write a working project with DOM injection and traversal.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of DOM injection and traversal in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}